clarko0/Vault-of-Knowledge/Level 4 Apprenticeship/Evidence Plan/Evidence Plan.md

 - Describes how they have operated independently to complete tasks to given deadlines which reflect the level of responsibility assigned to them by the organisation.

 To demonstrate how you've operated independently to complete tasks by given deadlines, describe a specific instance where you were assigned a task or feature to develop within the Intranet project.
 Outline how you planned your work, set milestones, and managed your time to ensure you met the deadline.
 Highlight how you communicated progress with your team or supervisor and how you addressed any challenges that arose, such as troubleshooting issues or making decisions without needing constant guidance.
 Emphasize your ability to take ownership of the task, ensuring it was completed to a high standard and on time, reflecting the level of responsibility entrusted to you by your organization.

 Estimated time to complete: **3 hours**
-# B4
-- Illustrates how they have worked collaboratively with people in different roles, internally and externally, which show a positive attitude to inclusion & diversity.

-To illustrate how you've worked collaboratively with people in different roles while showing a positive attitude toward inclusion and diversity, describe a scenario in the Intranet project where you collaborated with a diverse team.
-This could include working with developers, designers, project managers, and possibly external clients or stakeholders.
-Highlight how you communicated effectively with each role, respecting different perspectives and expertise.
-Emphasize your efforts to ensure that everyone's input was valued, fostering an inclusive environment where diverse ideas were encouraged.
-Discuss how this collaboration led to a more comprehensive and user-friendly solution, demonstrating your commitment to inclusion and diversity in the workplace.

-Estimated time to complete: **3 hours**
 # B5